ryanwhowe/websocket-workshop/README.md

 });
 ```

 Now we can try connecting with any user name and the secret "abc".
-Restart with `bin/run-crossbar 4`:
+Restart with `bin/run-crossbar 4`
+(you can add the arg `skip` to block all the noise from crossbar, though you might find it interesting
+to see how it talks to the authenticator the first few times):

 ```
 wsWorkshop.setAuth('whatever', 'abc').connect()
 ```

 We should now be connected to the server, but that wasn't very dynamic.
 We can do more with this by
-checking the arguments passed when the auth procedure is called:
+checking the arguments passed when the auth procedure is called, replacing what we currently have with:

 ```
-$session->register($name, function ($args){
+function ($args){
     $realm = array_shift($args);
     $authid = array_shift($args);
     $details = array_shift($args);
     $session_id = $details->session;

     terminal_log("Received auth request for user '$authid' on realm '$realm'.
 Crossbar session was '$session_id'");

-    ...
+    // This is still "yolo" but we'll remove it in a moment return [
+        'role' => 'basic-user',
+        'secret' => 'abc',
+    ];
+}
 ```

 We can restart and run here to see the data provided.
 The session ID will be used more later but for now is useful